Cabbage Onion Vada Recipe

 Note: You could make plain vada's as well incase you want to use them for the dahi vada's.
 In this case, spoon the vada mixture which has salt into the pan and cook the same way as above.
 And follow he steps for the dahi vada process.

-To begin making the Cabbage Onion Vada, finely grind the soaked urad dal with salt and adding as little water as possible into a thick smooth vada batter.
+To begin making the Cabbage Onion Vada, finely grind the soaked urad dal with salt, adding as little water as possible into a thick smooth vada batter.

 Add the chopped cabbage, onions, green chillies and coriander leaves and mix into the ground urad dal paste.
 Check the salt and spice levels to see if your would like to adjust to suit your taste.

-Heat the Kuzhi paniyaram Pan and add a drop of oil to coat the pan; once the pan is well heated scoop the vada batter using a scoop spoon.
+Heat the Kuzhi paniyaram Pan and add a drop of oil into each cavity; once the pan is well heated scoop the vada batter using a scoop spoon.
 Cover the pan and allow it to steam .